r-dube/pickingflowers/about.md

 None seem to be available on China, despite its growing attack activity.
 This book is an attempt to fill that gap on China.

+While the primary topic of this book is China's use of cyber attacks to spy on foreign entities, we also cover the use of non-cyber means to exfiltrate data, including intellectual property.

 The title of this book is inspired by a report on China's infilitration of international research universities.
 The title of the report - *Picking Flowers Making Honey* - comes from a phrase (picking flowers in foreign lands to make honey in China) that the Chinese military uses to summarize its university espionage program \[1\].